Ex-gay movement: Controversy over teenagers

 A controversial aspect of the ex-gay movement has been the focus of some ex-gay organizations on gay teenagers, including occasions where teenagers have been forced to attend ex-gay camps by their parents.
 A 2006 report by the National Gay and Lesbian Taskforce outlined evidence that ex-gay and conversion therapy groups were at the time increasingly focusing on children.
 Several legal researchers have responded to these events by arguing that parents who force their children into aggressive conversion therapy programs are committing child abuse under various state statutes.

 One case of emancipation involved Lyn Duff.
 Duff was admitted to Rivendell Psychiatric Center in West Jordan, Utah on December 19, 1991, at age 15, after being involuntarily transported there at her mother's behest.
 Duff was subjected to a regimen of conversion therapy, including aversion therapy, hypnosis, psychotropic drugs, solitary confinement, therapeutic messages linking lesbian sex with "the pits of hell", behavior modification techniques, unreasonable forms of punishment for small infractions, and "positive peer pressure" group sessions in which patients demeaned and belittled each other for both real and perceived inadequacies.
 On May 19, 1992, after 168 days of incarceration, Duff escaped from Rivendell and traveled to San Francisco, where she lived on the streets and in safe houses.
 In 1992, Duff initiated legal action against the facility and her mother.

 The ex-gay organization Love in Action was involved in a controversy surrounding a teenager.
 In July 2005, The New York Times ran a feature story about 16-year-old Zachary Stark, whose parents forced him to attend an ex-gay camp run by the group.
 In July 2005, Stark was released from the camp.
 An investigation of the camp by the Tennessee Department of Children's Services did not uncover signs of child abuse.
 In September 2005, Tennessee authorities discovered that unlicensed staff had been administering prescription drugs.
 A settlement was reached shortly thereafter.
-LIA closed the camp in 2007.
+Love in Action closed the camp in 2007.